 - "Itsuka Hoshi no Umi de - Character Version" is certainly a Tear Jerker as well.

 - The entire Mobile Unit sacrificing themselves to defeat the 11 Soul Masters or being curbstomped trying to do so.
 Watching Hyoryu and Enryu overload their Chest Blasters, Big Volfogg's arm turning against him, Ten Ryu Jin being impaled...
 To this troper, the worst ones were Hyoryu and Enryu's sacrifice and Big Volfogg's self-defeat.

 - A different take on this, is the thought of what will happen to GGG after the end of FINAL.
 They have been exiled from their home planet, they've destroyed the solar system they are in, they are stuck in a collapsing universe...
 Needless to say, their situation is hopeless, unless they can somehow survive for 8 years, at which time, the Galeoria Comet will return to Earth's orbit.

 - The opening to FINAL Episode 8.
 After the last few episodes have given us progressively more and more Hotblooded iterations of the opening theme, Episode 8 brings us Yuusha-Oh Tanjou (Piano Solo version).
 Bonus points for also giving us a recap that practically SCREAMS Bittersweet Ending.

 - Real Life example; season 2 was never dubbed into English due to low sales of the first season.
 The delays caused by the focusing on Voltron didn't help matters.
-It's a crying shame since the first season's dub was handled extremely well.
-This kills the chance of FINAL ever getting a western release.
+It's a crying shame since the first season's dub was handled extremely well, and that's all before the show gets to some of the really meaty content the actors could've feasted on.
+So not only is it a bummer that we'll never know what the English cast could've done with the show's awesome second half, but it also kills any chance of FINAL ever getting a western release.